syncfusion-content/wpf-docs/wpf/Diagram/Stencil/SymbolGroup.md

 # Symbol groups of Stencil in WPF Diagram (SfDiagram)

 A set of stencil symbols can be combined together to create a group and many numbers of group can be created.
-This helps you to look overall stencil symbols into spllitted view and it is easy to find specific or particular shape category into stencil.
+This helps you to look overall stencil symbols into split view and it is easy to find specific or particular shape category into stencil.

 ## Group symbols into a category